kovidgoyal/calibre/manual/viewer.rst

 The viewer can read book text aloud.
 To use it you can simply click the :guilabel:`Read aloud` button in the viewer controls to start reading book text aloud.
 The word being currently read is highlighted.
 Speech is synthesized from the text using your operating system services for text-to-speech.
+You can change the voice being used by clicking the gear icon in the bar that is displayed while :guilabel:`Read aloud` is active.

 You can also read aloud highlighted passages by adding the :guilabel:`Read aloud` button to the selection bar in the viewer preferences under :guilabel:`Selection